addyosmani/backbone-fundamentals/backbone-fundamentals.md

 If you appreciated Grunt-BBB and would like to explore similar tools for the broader app development workflow, I'm happy to also recommend checking out the [Yeoman](http://yeoman.io) and workflow [Brunch](http://brunch.io).

 Both projects offer application scaffolding, a file-watcher and build system however Yeoman achieves the latter through [Grunt](http://gruntjs.com) and also helps with client-side package management via [Bower](http://bower.io).

+## Conclusions

+In this section we reviewed Backbone Boilerplate and learned how to use the `bbb` tool to help us scaffold out our application.

+If you would like to learn more about how this project helps structure your app, BBB includes some built-in boilerplate sample apps that can be easily generated for review.

+These include a boilerplate tutorial project (`bbb init:tutorial`) and an implementation of my [TodoMVC](http://todomvc) project (`bbb init:todomvc`).
+I recommend checking these out as they'll provide you with a more complete picture of how Backbone Boilerplate, its templates, and so on fit into the overall setup for a web app.

+For more about Grunt-BBB, remember to take a look at the official project [repository](https://github.com/backbone-boilerplate/grunt-bbb).
+There is also a related [slide-deck](https://dl.dropbox.com/u/79007/talks/Modern_Web_Applications/slides/index.html) available for those interested in reading more.